getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

   Range (min … max):    1.335 s …  1.374 s    10 runs
 ```

 Well...
 That's interesting.
 We actually regress in performance for decode performance whilst gaining another small bump in encoding performance.
-Worst still, we get a bunch of `profile count data file not found [-Wmissing-profile]` warning messages during the optimized build indicating to us our profiling workload isn't comprehensive enough and doesn't cover enough code paths.
+Worse still, we get a bunch of `profile count data file not found [-Wmissing-profile]` warning messages during the optimized build indicating to us our profiling workload isn't comprehensive enough and doesn't cover enough code paths.
 The lack of a handy `make check` that could be used as a profiling workload is really hurting us here.
-For now, let's put in a pin in exploring PGO, it isn't a dead end but more work needs to be done curating a more comprehensive workload to chuck at it in this particular case, whilst other, easier, optimization techniques are still available to us.
+For now, let's put a pin in exploring PGO, it isn't a dead end but more work needs to be done curating a more comprehensive workload to chuck at it in this particular case, whilst other, easier, optimization techniques are still available to us.

 ## 256 Vector Units go brrrrrr...

 The next obvious step is to explore `glibc` hardware capabilities.
-For those unaware both `clang` and `gnu` compilers provide `x86_64-v2`, `x86_64-v3` and `x86_64-v4` miroarchitechure build options on top of the baseline of `x86_64`.
+For those unaware both `clang` and `gnu` compilers provide `x86_64-v2`, `x86_64-v3` and `x86_64-v4` micro-architecture build options on top of the baseline of `x86_64`.
 These enable the use of targeting additional CPU instruction sets during compilation for better performance.
 For example, `-sse4.2` for `x86_64-v2`, `-avx2` for `x86_64-v3`, and `-avx512` for `x86_64-v4`.

 Whilst that's great 'n all, if a program is built with `x86_64-v3` and gains an additional ~10% uplift in performance, it's no good if a `x86_64-v2` compatible cpu can't run it.
-Luckily the `glibc` loader that's found on almost general purpose linux installs provides a way to load higher or lower microarchitecture libraries if they're installed and supported.
+Luckily the `glibc` loader that's found on almost general purpose linux installs provides a way to load higher or lower micro-architecture libraries if they're installed and supported.

 On top of all that, the `package.yml` format provides an incredibly simple way of providing `x86_64-v3` built libraries by enabling the `avx2 : yes` flag.